bitjson/bch-zce/readme.md

 By relying heavily on [external dispute resolution](#external-dispute-resolution) for zero-confirmation payment fraud, BCH currently incentivizes many businesses to implement identity verification in order to accept zero-confirmation transactions.

 Many exchanges, payment processors, ATM operators, and other services have begun collecting customer identity information, even in markets where legal and regulatory regimes do not require such behavior.
-This seems to indicate that these businesses find the risk-mitigation (and other added value) of collecting identity information outweighs financial privacy-related losses.
+This indicates that these businesses find that the risk-mitigation (and customer relationship development opportunities) of collecting identity information outweighs the slower user experiences and financial privacy loss incurred.

 **ZCEs offer instant finality and an automatic response in the case of fraud**.
 By avoiding the need to collect identity information, ZCEs can improve customer privacy and reduce business risks due to data breaches.